 Header Image: John Boyd and Karl von Clausewitz

 The audio recording itself is held in the Boyd collection by the Marine Corps History Division (see John R. Boyd, “Discourse on Winning and Losing,” lecture to USMC Command and Staff College, 25 April 1989, [8 audio cassette tapes/8 compact discs], Archives Branch, Marine Corps History Division, Quantico, VA).
 In the course of the project for which I was researching the Boyd papers, I developed a full verbatim transcript of the audio recording to aid my own work and that of future researchers.
 All the citations which follow will use the page numbering that came in the natural course of transcribing the audio, but I also include the tape and side numbers for anyone interested in listening to the audio itself.
-The transcript is available from the Marine Corps Heritage Foundation, which provided a generous grant to complete the transcription project; the Marine Corps History Division, Archives Branch; or separate correspondence with the author.
+The transcript is available from the Marine Corps Heritage Foundation, which provided a generous grant to complete the transcription project; the Marine Corps History Division, Archives Branch; or interested readers can download it here.

 For example, the Chinese military has studied Clausewitz, but its thinking is also steeped in the Daoist philosophy of Sun Tzu; see Yu Tiejun, “The Western Master and Bible of War: Clausewitz and his ‘On War’ in China,” in Clausewitz Goes Global: Carl von Clausewitz in the 21st Century (Berlin: Miles Verlag, 2014), 42–59, and Phillip S. Meilinger, “China and Clausewitz,” Defense Analysis 17, no. 3 (December 2001), 325–326.
 Russia’s strategic outlook remains grounded in Soviet theory.
 Furthermore, Russian Chief of General Staff Valery Gerasimov’s description of so-called new generation warfare—though it does not explicitly mention Clausewitz—rejects a recognizably Clausewitzian conflict framework in favor of one far more expansive.
 ISIS’ plans for building a new caliphate and expanding its reach drew on the military campaigns of Mohammed, bypassing Western theory completely.